10000 E. 59th St.

 The Uniform Patrol Division is the largest division within the Police Department consisting of the Division Captain, 4 Patrol Sergeants, one Traffic Sergeant, 4 Patrol Corporals, and 29 Patrol Officers.
 Uniform Patrol Officers patrol all areas within the city limits, answer calls for service, conduct traffic enforcement and crash investigations, conduct field investigations and assist other emergency service providers when needed.

-The Criminal Investigations Division consists of the Division Captain, two Investigations Sergeants, seven Detectives, two Special Enforcement Unit Investigators, and the civilian Crime Analyst.
+The Criminal Investigations Division consists of the Division Captain, two Investigations Sergeants, eight Detectives, two Special Enforcement Unit Investigators, and a civilian Crime Analyst.
 The Criminal Investigations Division conducts follow-up investigations on crimes ranging from City ordinance violations to Federal Felonies, often working in partnership with other State, Local and Federal agencies.

 The Community Services Unit is coordinated by a part-time civilian employee who manages the Department’s community programs, such as the H.E.A.R. program, Safe Return, the Neighborhood Watch program, Elderly Assistance programs, Crime Free Multi-housing, and Crime Prevention Programs, as well as the Department’s Reserve and part-time program.
 The Community Services Unit has been integral in establishing a Volunteers in Police Service (VIPS) program allowing citizens to volunteer and receive exposure to police work.
-The Drug Take Back program, National Night Out Against Crime, and the Civilian Police Academy programs have been revitalized by the Community Services Unit with two successful and popular Civilian Police Academies being conducted each year.
+The Drug Take Back program, Annual Safety Fairs, and the Citizens Police Academy programs have been revitalized by the Community Services Unit with successful and popular Civilian Police Academies being conducted each year.

 The Administrative Bureau contains the Administrative Services Division and the Planning and Research Division, each of which is commanded by a Division Captain.

-The Administrative Services Division manages Jail operations which consist of a full time civilian detention staff consisting of a supervisor and seven Detention Technicians, as well as The Property and Supply Unit with one civilian technician, and the Records Unit with one Administrative Assistant and one Records Clerk that maintains all pertinent records associated with the Police Department.
+The Administrative Services Division manages Jail operations which consist of a full time civilian detention staff consisting of a supervisor and six Detention Technicians, as well as a civilian Property and Supply Unit technician, and the Records Unit, with one Administrative Assistant and one Records Clerk that maintains all pertinent records associated with the Police Department.
 The Administrative Services Division Commander is also responsible for Fleet Maintenance.